 New Caledonia will vote on its independence from France in a tense last vote.

-New Caledonia, a Pacific island, heads to the polls on Sunday for a third and final referendum on independence from France, amid heated demands to postpone the vote because to the Covid pandemic.
+New Caledonia, a Pacific island, goes to the polls this weekend for a third and final referendum on independence from France, amid heated demands to postpone the vote because to the Covid pandemic.

 Under a 1988 pact aimed at easing tensions on the island group, the territory, located about 2,000 kilometers (1,250 miles) east of Australia, was permitted three independence referendums.